U-M's Commitment

 Designs must meet the following criteria to be considered.

-• Open to U-M students only
+• Open to U-M students on all three campuses.

-• All artwork must be original — no AI-generated imagery
+• All artwork must be original, no AI-generated imagery

 • You must hold the legal rights to any content submitted